RobotLocomotion/LabelFusion/docs/dropbox.rst

 	run_create_data    - check for images/0000000001_color_labels.png
 	run_resize         - check for resize_images/0000000001_labels.png

+Note:

+- The script checks for each of these and writes a :code:`x` or :code:`_` for each of these 5 steps.
+- The number of images is also counted and displayed.

 The script creates :code:`dataset_status.csv` and will :code:`cat` the output in terminal, for example:

 :code:`dataset_update_status`